Thierry Aartsen: Education and career

 Aartsen completed the havo at the Newmancollege in Breda.
 Afterwards, he studied European Studies at The Hague University of Applied Sciences, where he obtained a bachelor's degree.

 Aartsen joined the People's Party for Freedom and Democracy (VVD) in 2007.
 In 2010, Aartsen was elected a member of the Breda municipal council.
 He was re-elected twice, in 2014 and 2018.
 He served as the chairman of the VVD in the council from 2015 to 2018.
 Aartsen also worked as an account manager at FME-CWM from 2013 to 2018.

 For the 2017 general election, Aartsen placed 46th on the VVD's list of candidates, which was not high enough for him to be elected.
 In September 2018, the VVD announced that they had selected Aartsen to succeed Jeanine Hennis-Plasschaert.
 On 13 September, he was sworn in as a member of the House of Representatives.
 When he took office, he received criticism for a number of tweets that he had posted a few years earlier concerning suicides by train causing him delays.
 He apologised for the tweets.
 Following his re-election in 2023, Aartsen became the VVD's spokesperson for socioeconomic policy, labor conditions, labor migration, retirement benefits, and the Dutch royal house.
+He received another term after the October 2025 general election.